jo0704/joeynmt-toy-models/README.md

 | yes | 5000 | 9.3 |
 | yes | 10000 | 5.8 |

+TODO : explain results

+As we can see from the table, low-resource set up can benefit from BPE, but in a constrained way: the vocabulary size plays a important role here.
+Larger vocabulary size doesn't contribute to performance...

 TODO : How do translations differ if we look at them manually?

-### results: beam size VS BLEU
+## Results: Task 2

-In order to investigate how beam size influences BLEU score, we trained our best model: use BPE with vocaulary size of 2000
+In order to investigate how beam size influences BLEU score, we trained our best model:

-and translated the test set 10 times, each time varyingn the beam size.
+**BPE with vocaulary size of 2000** and translated the test set 10 times, each time varying the beam size.

 | Beam size | BLEU |
 | ---: | ---: |